 The head of the Hellsing Organization and the last descendant of said bloodline; one of the knights of the Round Table also known as the Twelve Conventions that control the 'British Empire' in the shadows and protect the Anglican faith and the Crown.
 It is unknown how she lost her mother, but her father died when she was about twelve years of age.
 As her father lay on his deathbed, he told Integra that if she ever was caught in a bad situation and has no one else to turn to, she should head for the cells deep below the manor, where the family's "darkest legacy" is kept, and that it will be her greatest weapon and the "instrument of her salvation".
 She awakens Alucard with her blood when she was cornered by her evil uncle Richard Hellsing, but Alucard saves her life and swears his loyalty to her.
 Shortly after this, Integra kills Richard Hellsing and is knighted days later.
-She's twenty-two years old during the course of most of the story.
+She's twenty-two years old during the course of the story.

 - Action Girl